damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ## Expanded syntax highlighting

-By upgrading to rouge 2.0.6, we've added syntax highlighting for JSX, Prometheus and others.
+By upgrading to [rouge](https://github.com/jneen/rouge) 2.0.6, we've added syntax highlighting for JSX, Prometheus, mxml, 1c, turtle/trig, vhdl and an update for Swift 3.

 ## Sentry integration of Workhorse